-Table 29.
+Table 28.
 Changing the PIN

+CTED ACTION WAIT FOR CONFIRMATION NOTES

+STEP ACTION WAIT FOR CONFIRMATION NOTES

+NO.

-STEP NO. ACTION WAIT FOR CONFIRMATION NOTES 1 Select a 5-digit (1 thru 9) PIN and re- cord it.
-2 With an assigned fob present, turn the engine stop switch to OFF .
+1 Select a 5-digit (1 thru 9) PIN and re-

+cord on the wallet card from owner's

+manual.

+2 With an assigned fob present, turn the

+engine stop switch to OFF .

 3 Turn the ignition switch to IGN.

-4 Cycle the OFF/RUN switch twice: RUN - OFF - RUN - OFF - RUN.
-5 Press left turn signal switch two times.
-ENTER PIN will scroll through the odometer window.
-6 Press right turn signal switch one time and release.
-Turn signals will flash three times.
+4 Cycle the OFF/RUN switch twice: RUN

+- OFF - RUN - OFF - RUN.

+5 Press left turn signal switch two ENTER PIN will scroll through the

+times. odometer window.

+6 Press right turn signal switch one Turn signals will flash three times.

+time and release.
 Current PIN will appear in odometer.

 The first digit will be flashing.

-7 Enter first digit of new PIN by pressing and releasing the left turn signal switch until the selected digit appears.
-8 Press right turn signal switch one time and release.
-The new digit will replace the current in odometer window.
-9 Enter second digit of selected PIN by pressing and releasing the left turn signal switch until the selected digit is present.
-SERVICE
+7 Enter first digit of new PIN by pressing STILL BEZZO

+and releasing the left turn signal

+switch until the selected digit appears.
+A

+8 Press right turn signal switch one The new digit will replace the current

+time and release. in odometer window.

+9 Enter second digit of selected PIN by

+pressing and releasing the left turn

+signal switch until the selected digit is

+present.

-Table 29.
+Table 28.
 Changing the PIN

-STEP NO. ACTION WAIT FOR CONFIRMATION NOTES
+STEP ACTION WAIT FOR CONFIRMATION NOTES

+NO.

 10 Press right turn signal switch one The new digit will replace the current

 time and release. in odometer window.

 11 Enter third digit of the selected PIN by

 pressing and releasing the left turn

 signal switch until the selected digit is

 present.

-12 Press right turn switch one time and
+12 Press right turn switch one time and The new digit will replace the current

 release. in odometer window.

 13 Enter fourth digit of new PIN by

 pressing and releasing the left turn

 signal switch until the selected digit is

 present.

-14 Press right turn switch one time and
+14 Press right turn switch one time and The new digit will replace the current

 release. in odometer window.

-15 Enter fifth digit of the new PIN by RIEY-DAVIDSUN
+15 Enter fifth digit of the new PIN by KLEY-DAVIDSUN

-pressing and releasing the left turn
+pressing and releasing the left turn CVCIE5>>>

 signal switch until the selected digit is

 present.

-16 Press right turn switch one time and
+16 Press right turn switch one time and The new digit will replace the current

-in odometer window.
+release. in odometer window.

-17 Turn the engine stop switch OFF, then Pushing the engine stop switch to
+17 Turn the engine stop switch OFF , then Pushing the engine stop switch to

 turn the ignition switch to OFF .
 OFF stores the new PIN in the mod-

 ule.